C-command: Standard Definition

 Where [node A] John c-commands [node B].
 This means that [node A] also c-commands [node C] and [node D], which means that John c-commands both [likes] and [her].

 Tree example for sentence (3).
 This example shows that co-reference is not possible in definite anaphora and that DP He c-commands DP John but they are non-coreferential as denoted by the different subscripts.

 Syntax Tree

-In a Parse tree(syntax tree), nodes A and B are replaced with a DP constituent, where the DP John c-commands DP he.
+In a parse tree (or syntax tree), nodes A and B are replaced with a DP constituent, where the DP [John] c-commands DP [he].
 In a more complex sentence, such as (2), the pronoun could interact with its antecedent and be interpreted in two ways.